scality/backbeat/Using.md

 --profile backbeat-source
 ```

-After some time, the object should have the `ReplicationStatus` 'COMPLETED'.
+After some time, the object's `ReplicationStatus` will be 'COMPLETED'.

 Confirm that the object has been replicated:

 ```sh